jdunkerley/jdunkerley/vsonline.md

 ## Logging into GitHub and AWS

-Next we can edit the README and check we can push back to GitHub as a new branch.
+Next, we can edit the README and check we can push back to GitHub as a new branch.
 Change the README file and save it.
 You can then go to Source Control tab (press `Ctrl-Shift-G`), commit the files and push to GitHub.
 It will pop up a window asking you to authorise `microsoft-vs` to access your GitHub account.
-After that it will push the code to GitHub.
+After that, it will push the code to GitHub.

 Next head to the [AWS IAM console](https://console.aws.amazon.com/iam/home#/home) and log in.
-Ideally you will create a new user but for the sake of simplicity I will just create a new access key.
+Ideally, you will create a new user but for the sake of simplicity, I will just create a new access key.
 Go to the `Users` link, find your user, go to `Security Credentials` and select `Create Access Key`.
 Back within the terminal in Visual Studio Online run `aws configure` and copy the Access Key ID and Secret Access Key into the prompts.

 This step took me about 5 minutes.
 So, we are ready to start building the lambda in about 10 minutes.